SAP-samples/teched2024-AI180/exercises/javascript/ex0/README.md

 # Preparation

-After completing these steps, you will have an [Express](https://www.npmjs.com/package/express)-based web application up and running.
+By completing these steps, you will have an [Express](https://www.npmjs.com/package/express)-based web application up and running.

 ### Prerequisites:
 - [ ] Node.js (v20) and npm installed.